Okprime/abihome_test/README.md

 # Welcome to abihome_test Application!

-Welcome to **Mabihome_testn**!
+Welcome to **Mabihome_test**!
 This application handles interactions between USERS and POST.

 # Technology Stack
 The application uses the following technology tools: